sshtools/two-slices/README.md

 ### Installing Your Own Factory

-If you do not wish to use Java's `ServiceLoader` feature to locate toaster implementations, you can extend `ToasterFactory`, providing you own `toaster()` method.
+If you do not wish to use Java's `ServiceLoader` feature to locate toaster implementations, you can extend `ToasterFactory` and provide your own `toaster()` method.
 This will be registered as the default factory the first time you instantiate it (so make sure you do this before ever asking for toast) :-

 ```java
 new ToasterFactory() {